Korean Name Meaning: Understanding the Significance Behind Korean Names

 In terms of characters, Korean names can be written in either Hangul or Hanja, which is a traditional Chinese character system.
 Hanja is not as commonly used in modern times, but it is still used in certain situations such as formal documents, academic papers, and some names.

-See also Kari Name Meaning: Origins and Significance
+See also Kinsley Name Meaning: Discover the Origins and Significance of the Name

 Moreover, Korean names can be composed of pure Korean words, Sino-Korean words, or a combination of both.
 Sino-Korean words are words that are derived from Chinese characters, and they are often used to represent more complex or abstract concepts.